TorreiroW/aws-profile-select/README.md

 aps has been tested to be compatible with the following shell versions:

 -   Bash: v4 and newer
--   ZSH: tested with v5.8 (with [Oh My Zsh!](https://github.com/ohmyzsh/ohmyzsh/wiki) installed, but should work equally well without it)
+-   ZSH: tested with v5.8 (with [Oh My Zsh!](https://github.com/ohmyzsh/ohmyzsh/wiki) installed, but should work equally well without it).
+ZSH has the option to use RPROMPT shell variable.

 It may work with shells sharing compatibility with the above, but it's certainly not guaranteed.